fortyoneplustwo/slate-stamps/README.md

 To ensure proper functionality, all block elements that can contain leaf or inline elements **must** have a `type` property.
 Without this, the plugin may behave unexpectedly or throw errors.

 # Resources
 There is an example project in the `example/` directory.
+To run it:

+1. Clone this repository.
+2. Run `pnpm install` and `pnpm build` in the root directory.
+3. Navigate to `example/`.
+4. Run `pnpm install` and `pnpm run dev`.